featurevisor/featurevisor/docs/deployment.md

 $ npm version patch
 ```

-The new `version` value as available in `package.json` file will be used in generated datafiles.
+The new `version` value as available in `package.json` file will be used when building datafiles.

 ### Build the datafiles